Main Electrical Service

 ApproachTenant BillingNotes

-Subpanel only (no separate meter)Included in rentTenant usage on landlord’s bill; simpler install
+Subpanel only (no monitoring)Included in rentTenant usage on landlord’s bill; no usage data either

 Rough-In Checklist ⚠️ DO BEFORE INSULATION/DRYWALL